Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Prepare a Wisconsin LLC Operating Agreement

-The operating agreement is an internal document that governs the framework of an LLC.
-This document covers items like ownership rights, member responsibilities, how profits and losses are distributed, and more.
+The LLC operating agreement is an internal document that governs the framework of an LLC.
+It covers items like ownership rights, member responsibilities, how profits and losses are distributed, and more.

-Under Wisconsin Law, Statute Chapter 183 states that every Wisconsin LLC may adopt an operating agreement, but it isn’t required by the Wisconsin Department of Financial Institutions.
-Despite it not being required, there are several reasons it is recommended to have one.
+Under Wisconsin Law, Statute Chapter 183 states that every Wisconsin LLC may adopt an operating agreement, which the Wisconsin Department doesn’t require of Financial Institutions.
+Despite not being required, there are several reasons it is recommended to have one.

 LLCs in Wisconsin are not required to have an operating agreement, but it is still worth considering.
 Without an operating agreement: